hacccke/profile-hacktober-2023/README.md

 ## Hacktober Fest 2023

 1. Fork the repo
-2. Add you info in data->profile.json
+2. Add your info in data->profile.json
 3. Make pull request
+4.